psymmetry/make-docker-compose-terraform/README.md

 ---
 ## :computer: Setup

 1. Before running `Make` commands, you will first need to **authenticate** to the cloud provider you're using when running commands locally. `AWS` is being used in this example skeleton repo to build an S3 bucket.
+There are a few open source tools such as [awsume](https://awsu.me/) that can perform this task quite well, especially if having to switch to multiple accounts.

 2. As `*.tfvars` and `.backend` files are gitignored for sensitivity, these will need to be created before any **terraform** step can be called as backend configs are required for each environment.
 Below is an example of creating a `dev.tfvars` and `dev.backend` files in the `/infra/config/dev` folder: